 This is demonstrated by my friend, one of the leading jiggers in Okinawa.

 Sunset and Sunrise are when the fish gets activated, no matter what the tides are.
 I would go for a big one with high pitch with a long jig.
 High Pitch works well with the monster swimmers.
 Long Fall works well with the big fat ambushers.

-Sometimes you have fish active situation and you see people catching young amberjacks or tunas.
+Sometimes you have a fish-active situation and you see people catching young amberjacks or tunas.
 You want to go for a big one.
-High pitch with a long jig is one option.
-The other option is slow pitch with a heavier jig.
-When the juveniles are attacking, it's possible that a big old wise amberjacks may join the feast later.
+High pitch with a long jig is a great option.
+The other option is slow pitch with a heavier bigger jig.
+When the juveniles are attacking, it’s possible that a big old wise amberjacks may join the feast a moment later.
 They look for easy targets, crippled by the juvenile attack.
-Soft slow pitch application may find their appetite.
+Soft slow pitch application usually find their appetite.

 Long Fall constantly works.
 Sometimes the upper current is moving and the bottom current is not moving.
 These multiple layers of currents is a tough situation, since fish in the still water along the bottom is not activated, but your line is under a big influence of the upper currents.
 Long Fall still works in a situation like this.

 Sometimes Slow Pitch is just hard to do.
 The current is too strong.
 The deep water is giving too much influence to your line.
 Or the waves are too choppy to give subtle actions.
 These are times that Hi Pitch and Long Fall take effects.

 It’s always effective to give 3 to 4 hi-speed lifts sometimes between your slow pitch actions.
 Fast moving objects attract attentions.
 3 to 4 cranks will move the jig for 2m to 3m.
 A nice invitation to catch attentions or to make them start chasing.
 Then slow pitch will follow and perform “the change of pace” nicely, which turns on the fish for the bite.
 Fast lift also removes the line slack to make your next slow pitch actions clear and direct.